Amazing Colombia!

 Colombia is a true birder’s paradise.
 Thanks to its wide variety of landscapes and climates, Colombia is a megadiverse country with some of the highest biodiversity on the planet.
 Regardless of size, Colombia holds almost 20% of all birds in the planet (1,940 species, with new species still being discovered).

-Colombian Central, Western Andes & Cauca Valley is a delightful journey through high and mid elevation Colombian Western and Central Andes, also known as Coffee Region, visiting the most spectacular birding reserves across the region, that protect the vulnerable biological diversity of Colombia and which offer well preserved forests, comfortable accommodation and fantastic feeders, suitable for photographers.
-Colombian coffee is often regarded as some of the highest quality in the planet so we make a point of offering a truly traditional coffee experience alongside traditional coffee growers.
+Colombian Central, Western Andes & Cauca Valley is a delightful journey through high and mid elevation Colombian Andes, also known as the Coffee & Andean Chocó regions.
+We will visit the most spectacular birding reserves across the region, ones that protect the vulnerable biological diversity and offer well preserved forests, comfortable accommodation and fantastic feeders, suitable for photographers.
+Colombian coffee is often regarded as some of the highest quality on the planet so we make a point of offering a traditional coffee experience together with traditional coffee growers.

 Our tour will be led by well-known Colombian native Diego Calderon which together with Jonathan will make sure you enjoy a bird and nature packed tour you will never forget!